 Fortunately, the medical malpractice attorneys at Estey Bomberger fight for injured patients and for their rights.
 When it comes to obtaining fair compensation for their clients, they have a 99% success rate.
 This is due in part to the fact that they only accept a select few cases a year.
-Steve Estey and Michael Bomberger, the founders of the firm, focus all of their time, energy, and resources on one thing – winning your medical malpractice case.
+Steve Estey and Mike Bomberger, the founders of the firm, focus all of their time, energy, and resources on one thing – winning your medical malpractice case.
 When Estey Bomberger takes your case, the founding attorneys themselves personally handle it.
 Your case won’t be delegated to inexperienced associate attorneys.

 Why Choose Estey Bomberger